 EVP of Operations

 Board of Directors Succession In the event there is a departure on the Board of Directors, the Chair or Vice-Chair will consult the bylaws to determine method and means of a new appointment.
-The following qualified candidates will be considered as a potential replacement:
+The following qualified candidates will be considered as a potential replacement.